DMYomal/Improving-Revenue-Forecasting-for-High-Earning-Product-Mix/README.md

 machine learning approach.
 As mentioned before the VAR model did not perform well and with the new features and the ML models able to predict better than the traditional forecasting methods.

-6.2 What Went Well: Effectiveness and Implication of the Comprehensive Approach
+<h3>What Went Well: Effectiveness and Implication of the Comprehensive Approach</h3>

 Contemporary e-commerce employs diverse revenue-generating strategies.
 This study specifically focuses on identifying the optimal product mix for maximum revenue, applicable across the ecommerce platform.